 For me, the reporting is the BEST bit about email marketing.
 Really, really, really don’t miss this bit out.
 If you feel a bit overwhelmed with email reports, read this blog post.

 Now that I’ve convinced you that email marketing is good for your B2B, I have one last thing to share.

 Pick the right tools to help you on your journey.
 Here are a few things to consider when choosing your email marketing software:

 - Usability – you do not want to spend hours figuring out how to put your email together.
-Pick an email service provider that has easy-to-use drag and drop builders.
+Pick an email service provider that has easy-to-use drag-and-drop builders.

 - Features – what else do they have that would be useful for your business?
-Landing pages, surveys, social media scheduling, simple social media ads, advanced automation.
+Landing pages, surveys, social media scheduling, simple social media ads, and advanced automation.
 The more you can do in one place, the less time you waste with multiple tools to pay for and learn.

-- Support – let’s face it, none of us has time to wait on a response to an email.
+- Support – let’s face it, none of us has time to wait for a response to an email.
 Make sure there’s a telephone support line that you can call.
 If you work with me, then that’s me!